Australian Couples Estate Planning Bundle

 Frank the son is bankrupt.

 From the shock of their son going bankrupt mum and dad die.
-In their Wills they leave everything to their son Frank.
-Because Frank can get his hands on the money, the trustee-in-bankruptcy gets the money.
+In their Wills, they leave everything to their son Frank.
+Because Frank could have got his hands on the money, the trustee-in-bankruptcy gets the money.

 The trustee-in-bankruptcy ‘stands in the shoes’ of the bankrupt.
 If the bankrupt can get access or control of the wealth then the trustee-in-bankruptcy takes the money.

-It is only if the bankrupt is entitled to assets during bankruptcy, then such assets vest in the bankruptcy trustee.
+It is only if the bankrupt is entitled to assets during bankruptcy, that such assets vest in the bankruptcy trustee.

 Re Pevsner; Trustee in Bankruptcy [1983] FCA 119

-In this case the Trustee-in-Bankruptcy for the bankrupt Michael Reginald Pevsner gets all interest in his dead mother’s estate.
+In Re Pevsner; Trustee in Bankruptcy [1983] FCA 119, the Trustee-in-Bankruptcy for the bankrupt Michael Reginald Pevsner gets all interest in his dead mother’s estate.

-Mr Pevsner was bankrupt when his mum died.
-But he was out of bankruptcy before the estate is administered.
-However, that was not good enough to bankruptcy the Bankruptcy Act.
+Michael was bankrupt when his mum died.
+But he was out of bankruptcy before the estate was administered.
+However, that sadly was not good enough under the Bankruptcy Act.
 The Court stated:

 (b) after-acquired property of the bankrupt vests, as soon as it is acquired by, or devolves on, the bankrupt, in the Official Trustee or, if a registered trustee is the trustee of the estate of the bankrupt, in that registered trustee.’